 6. If engine still will not start, take off plug lead, remove spark plug with the same tool and examine the points.
 If they are clean, proceed as described in paragraph 7.
 If they are wet, dirty or oily, there is your trouble.
 Dry them; scrape as clean as you can; adjust points to between 18-20 thousandths of an inch (move the side electrode only-don't touch the centre one or you may ruin the insulation).
-Replace plug and try again.
+Replace plug, and your engine should fire.